 Steering

-It’s more challenging to assess your vehicle’s steering system yourself but there are usually warning signs that you can look out for.
-If your vehicle pulls to one side when driving or you hear any unusual noises, then you should seek out mechanical advice to ensure that you pass your MOT test first time.
+It’s more challenging to assess your vehicle’s steering system yourself, but there are usually warning signs that you can look out for.
+If your vehicle pulls to one side when driving or you hear any unusual noises, then you should seek out mechanical advice to ensure that you pass your MOT test the first time.

 Registration plates